DivyanshuBagga/LNMarketBot/README.md

 To install: `pip install LNMarketBot`

-An abstract class `LNMarketBot.Strategy` is provided, which must be extended with implementation of `LNMarketBot.Strategy.init()` and `LNMarketBot.Strategy.execute()` methods.
-The init() method will be called only once, before the bot starts processing price information, while execute() is called repetedly, for every new price bar that bot recieves.
+An abstract class `LNMarketBot.Strategy` is provided, which must be extended with implementation of `LNMarketBot.Strategy.init()`, `LNMarketBot.Strategy.execute()`, and `LNMarketBot.Strategy.stop()` methods.
+The `init()` method will be called only once, before the bot starts processing price information, while `execute()` is called repetedly, for every new price bar that bot recieves.
 Any parameters required by the strategy, can be passed during instantiation, and will be accessible using `LNMarketBot.Strategy.params` dictionary.
-An example strategy is provided in LNMarketBot/Examples/LowestPriceStrat.py on github.
+Example strategies are provided in LNMarketBot/Examples/ on github.

 The price information is obtained from Kraken, using [Pykrakenapi](https://github.com/dominiktraxl/pykrakenapi), as the methods for same are currently not working for LNMarkets API.
 This may result in price discrepancy between strategy and broker execution.
 The price bars are of 1 minute duration, and at present, only supplied for last 12 hours.
+You can also provide csv files containing price information for backtesting (see examples).
+A strategy can consume data from multiple data feeds, and bot can process multiple strategies simultaneously.

- Bot interacts with LNMarkets through `LNMarketBot.Broker` class, which provides methods for buying/selling, as well as properties for viewing opne/closed positions, balance, etc.
+ Bot interacts with LNMarkets through `LNMarketBot.LNMBroker` class, which provides methods for buying/selling, as well as properties for viewing opne/closed positions, balance, etc. If backtesting, the strategy connects to `LNMarketBot.BacktestBroker` class instead.

  You can enable Telegram or Pushover notifications through `LNMarketBot.Notifier`, which provides methods enableTelegram(chatID, token) and enablePushover(userkey, APIkey) for the same.
 A notifier instance is added to broker on instantiation and access via `broker.notifier` and all position updates through broker will automatically be notified.
 If you want to disable the automatic notification, instantiate broker with `silent=False`.